 Maybe you like the idea of a credit card more than you actually like credit cards.
 For the debt-wary, you don’t have to miss out on cash back perks either because the KOHO Mastercard® Prepaid Card (formerly KOHO prepaid Visa) has your back.
-The card is free when you open a KOHO No Brainer Cash Back Account.
+The card is free when you open a KOHO account.
 To use the card, you load it with your own money.
 It doesn’t require a credit check or credit history, it won’t affect your credit score, and you’ll never owe a balance or pay interest.
-You will, however, earn a modest 0.5% cash back rate on all your card purchases.
+You will, however, earn a modest 1% cash back rate on groceries and transportation with the free Easy plan.
 Nothing to write home about, right?
 Wrong.

-For just $9 a month, you can subscribe to KOHO Premium and enjoy an additional 2% on top of the base 0.5% rate, for a total of 2.5% cash back at restaurants, take out joints, and food delivery services!
-The bonus cash back also applies to groceries and transportation costs.
+KOHO offers four different subscription plans: Easy (free), Essential (paid), Extra (paid) and Everything (paid).
+For example, for just $9 a month, you can subscribe to KOHO Extra and enjoy a 2% cash back as well as a 2% interest rate!
+The 2% cash back applies to eating and drinking as well as groceries and transportation costs.
 All other card purchases earn 0.5% cash back.
-Plus, KOHO has partnered with merchants across Canada to give you up to 5% extra cash back when you shop with them.
+Plus, KOHO has partnered with merchants across Canada to give you up to 6% extra cash back when you shop with them.
 Some restaurants in their partner program include Harvey’s, DoorDash, Chef’s Plate, Baskin Robbins, and more!

 Here’s an example: Baskin Robbins is an ice cream shop partnered with KOHO.
 They offer you a bonus 5% cash back when you make a purchase with your KOHO card.
-As a KOHO Premium member, you already get your base cash back rate of 0.5% plus an extra 2% cash back at restaurants.
-When you buy a hot-fudge sundae at Baskin Robbins with your KOHO card, you’ll actually get 7% cash back!
-(0.5% + 2% + 5% = 7%).
+As a KOHO Extra member, when you buy a hot-fudge sundae at Baskin Robbins with your KOHO card, you’ll actually get 7% cash back!
+(2% + 5% = 7%).